How to Sync Multiple Computers with Google Backup and Sync

-1. Create an account and sign in.
-Just go to the main page of CBackup, then type your email, password, and name to sign up.
+1. Just go to the main page of CBackup, then type your email, password to sign in.

-2. Click “My Storage +” under the “My Storage” tab, select your clouds (here is Google Drive and OneDrive), and click “Add”.
+2. Click “+ Add Cloud” under the “My Storage” tab, select your clouds (here is Google Drive and OneDrive), and click “Add”.
 Then sign in to your account and authorize CBackup to access and manage your files on the cloud.

 3. Click on the “Backup Tasks” tab at the top of the page, then, click the “New Task” button.